Dani Shapiro: Podcasting

 In collaboration with iHeartRadio, Shapiro launched the original podcast Family Secrets in 2019.
 Each episode of this iTunes Top 10 podcast features a conversation between Dani and a guest who's experienced a family secret and its effects.
-The podcast's seventh season premiered on September 1, 2022 the podcast has more than 30 million downloads.
+The podcast's seventh season premiered on September 1, 2022 The podcast has more than 30 million downloads.

 In addition to Family Secrets, Shapiro created and hosted another podcast with iHeartRadio, The Way We Live Now, which launched in April 2020 and concluded in July 2020.
-The podcast examined the way people from different walks of life have coped during the COVID-19 pandemic.
+The podcast examined the way people from different walks of life coped during the COVID-19 pandemic.

 Personal life

-Shapiro has been married screenwriter Michael Maren since 1997, and they have a son, Jacob.
+Shapiro has been married to screenwriter Michael Maren since 1997, and they have a son, Jacob.
 In the early 2000s, Shapiro and her family moved from Brooklyn, NY to Litchfield County, Connecticut.

 Shapiro wrote that in February 2024 she was diagnosed with a rare malignant tumor in the back of her eye, which she later learned would not be fatal.
 The diagnosis caused her to consider destroying her personal diaries—as distinguished from crafted, edited memoirs, and the treatment (surgery and radiation) altered her sight so the world appeared to her in ways she likened to Claude Monet's Impressionist style of painting.